 Annual registrations are due by April 1 each year.
 As of 2023, the filing fee is $50.

-When it comes to income taxes, most LLCs are so-called pass-through tax entities.
-In other words, the responsibility for paying federal income taxes passes through the LLC itself and falls on the individual LLC members.
-By default, LLCs themselves do not pay income taxes, only their members do.
-Georgia, however, does impose a $50 annual registration fee (see above).
+When it comes to income taxes, LLCs are considered pass-through tax entities.
+In other words, the responsibility for paying income taxes passes through the LLC itself and falls on the individual LLC members.
+By default, LLCs themselves don't pay income taxes, only their members do.